ADA Paratransit Certification

 If there is a question regarding eligibility, staff may contact the health professional named on the application.
 Staff has also identified resource persons in the community who are qualified to assist in reviewing applications when eligibility cannot be easily determined.

 A decision regarding eligibility will be made within twenty-one days of the date that the COMPLETED application was received by the MTA.
-If eligibility is not determined within the twenty one day period, the applicant is presumed eligible until and unless the completed review determines otherwise.
+If a determination has not been made by the 22nd day and the application was complete, the applicant is presumed eligible unless the completed review determines otherwise.
 Persons who are presumed to be eligible may use Your Ride until their eligibility status is determined.

 Applicants will be notified of the staff decision regarding their eligibility in writing or other accessible formats as required.
 If an application is approved, an ADA eligibility identification card will be sent to the applicant.

 If applicants are conditionally eligible, they will be informed of the conditions under which they are ADA eligible.
 If an application is denied, the applicant will be informed of the reasons for denial.
-Persons who are deemed conditionally eligible, or ineligible, are advised of the MTA’s appeal process.
+Persons who are granted conditional or temporary eligibility, or are denied eligibility, are advised of the MTA appeal process.

-An applicant for an ADA eligibility card who is determined to be conditionally eligible or ineligible, may appeal to the MTA’s Elderly and Disabled Local Advisory Council (LAC) within sixty (60) days of the initial decision.
+An applicant for an ADA eligibility card who is denied eligibility or granted conditional or temporary eligibility, may appeal to the MTA’s Elderly and Disabled Local Advisory Council (LAC) within sixty (60) days of the initial decision.
 If the applicant chooses, a request for appeal may be made in writing, by fax or other appropriate format and addressed to the Chairperson of the LAC.

 The appeal may be mailed to: